karanjadavid/karanjadavid/README.md

 ### Hi there! 👋 Welcome on board 🙂

  👨‍💻 My name is David Karanja.
-An Electrical and Electronics Engineer / Data Scientist 👨‍🔬 from Nairobi :kenya:
+A Data Analyst / Data Scientist 👨‍🔬 from Nairobi :kenya:

  🔭 Working on analytics projects using SQL & R programming language.